-The size B Fun Cup is the necessary size for the first several days of my period (it holds an ounce of blood; size A holds a third less), but it’s made of the thinnest silicone of all my cups.
+The size B Fun Cup is the necessary size for the first several days of my period (it holds an ounce of blood; size A holds a third less), but it’s the most flexible of all my cups.
 Thus, it’s floppy and more time-consuming to position.
 This is the first time I’ve needed to both spin a cup and bear down with my pelvic floor to get a good seal.

-The smaller size A Fun Cup, though, is made of a firmer silicone that opens beautifully once inserted.
+According to Fun Factory, both sizes of the Fun Cup have the same silicone density, but the smaller size A Fun Cup feels firmer and opens beautifully once inserted.
 It just doesn’t hold as much blood — so I can only use it on lighter days — and it’s a bit more challenging for me to retrieve from the depths of my black hole vagina.